edpackard/checkout-java/README.md

 This failure occurs because we've only stubbed out the class that's being tested (CheckoutImpl).
 Your job is to add the 'guts' to that class, so that this test will pass!

+### A word about currency values

+In this test project we are representing the currency amounts in a Java primitive type, int, representing the number of pence.
+This is not an uncommon approach, to represent currency amounts as a raw count of the smallest unit; however, it is prone to error in situations where percentages or conversions may occur, as there is no way to represent a fraction of a pence.

+However, using one of Java's floating point types (float, double, or BigDecimal) is also prone to error, and you'll often see cases where values that should compute to a whole value like 8 instead compute to 7.9999.

+So what's the solution?
+In production-ready systems where it is frequently important to maintain a high degree of accuracy for our clients, it is recommended that you do not reinvent the wheel -- instead use an existing library such as [javax.currency](https://www.baeldung.com/java-money-and-currency) to represent your currency amounts.
+This library contains battle-tested classes and methods you can use to parse currency amounts, round accurately, convert between currencies, etc. with a high degree of confidence.

 ### Bonus points

 If you've gotten this far, well done!
 But if that was a bit too easy, here are a few enhancements you might want to consider:

-* Checkout is a Java interface, but its implementation is a Java class.
-We could also define an interface for the Item class -- this would allow us to define other kinds of items with additional fields.
 * The Checkout class allows you to add item ids to the basket individually, but the original problem definition shows an example where a list of items is accepted.
 So add another method that takes a collection of items ids and adds them all to the basket.
 * You could also make the method accept a variable number of arguments -- see [Java varargs](https://www.baeldung.com/java-varargs) for more details.
+* We hardcoded the list of available products in CheckoutImpl.
+Make it instead so that these are defined by the code which creates instances of this class -- either pass them in via a constructor, or by additional method calls.
+* Checkout is a Java interface, but its implementation is a Java class.
+We could also define an interface for the Item class -- this would allow us to define other kinds of items in the future with additional fields.
 * The CheckoutImpl#getTotal method computes the total each time you call it.
 Make it save the total to a new field the first time, then just return that field every time it is called afterwards.
-*
+* Did you compute the total using a 'for' loop?
+An alternative is to do it using a functional programming technique built into modern day Java.
+See [Java Streams](https://stackify.com/streams-guide-java-8/) for more information.

+## Next steps

+You should at this point be able to add the next bit of new functionality to the CheckoutImpl class -- promotions.
+Start by uncommenting the additional test methods, and seeing that they fail because discounts aren't being applied.
+(Incidentally, this method of writing failing tests before proceeding with code is known as [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).)